Lochnivar/ashverse/world-building/06-timelines.md

 **Status:** LOCKED
 **Purpose:** Single source of truth for all timelines (Gettysburg POD, campaigns, master timeline, WWI, Cuba, Hawaii)

-**Note:** This document consolidates:
+**Note:** This document consolidates content from multiple former timeline files (now archived).

-- `world-building/timelines/master-timeline.md`
-- `world-building/timelines/gettysburg-master-timeline.md`
-- `world-building/timelines/northern-collapse-1863-1865.md`
-- `world-building/timelines/rappahannock-rapidan-campaign-1863.md`
-- `world-building/timelines/atlanta-campaign-1864-1865.md`
-- `world-building/timelines/sherman-march-appomattox-1865.md`
-- `world-building/timelines/cuba-mirror-effect-timeline.md`
-- `world-building/timelines/hawaii-timeline.md`
-- `world-building/timelines/wwi-timeline.md`
+**Reference:** For brigade-level tactical detail on the Rappahannock-Rapidan Campaign, see:
-- `world-building/timelines/pod-campaign/` (all 3 parts)
+- `world-building/reference/rapidan-campaign-index.md` (overview + links to 4 parts)

-**Reference:** For brigade-level tactical detail, see `world-building/timelines/pod-campaign/` (Part 1: Withdrawal, Part 2: Harrisburg Occupation, Part 3: Reading Raid & Return).

 ## I. MASTER TIMELINE: THE COMPLETE SERIES (1863-1939)